 How do I stay connected during this time?

-If you are an active volunteer at GVP, please make sure you are signed up for our mailing list and subscribed to receiving the Volunteer Weekly, our weekly newsletter containing updates and the upcoming schedule at GVP.
+If you are an active volunteer at GVP, please make sure you are signed up for our mailing list and subscribed to receiving the Volunteer Monthly, our monthly newsletter containing updates and the upcoming schedule at GVP.
 We will continue to send out the Volunteer Weekly every Friday for volunteer-specific communications about how you can help at GVP throughout this period.
 For other important updates and announcements, please check your inboxes for periodic email updates from us and follow us on Facebook, Instagram, and Twitter.
-If you have a question that's not answered here, email us email@example.com, we'll be get back to you shortly!
+If you have a question that's not answered here, email us firstname.lastname@example.org, we'll be get back to you shortly!

 How do I contact the students I’ve been working with in the classroom?

 To protect the privacy of students and their families, we are not able to release GVP students’ contact information to individuals outside of the teaching staff.
 We are currently exploring innovative ways for our committed volunteer corps to remain engaged with our students remotely, and we will be in touch about ways to do so via email.